julien-sarazin/idylle/docs/docs/getting-started.md

 ```

 ## Setting up your server
-The skeleton of an idylle server is nothing more than a `Core` instance.
-Once instanciated, you just need to start it.
+When you work with Idylle, everything is related to a `Core`.
+Once instantiated, you just need to start it.

+Create a file `index.js` and write this down:
 ```javascript
 const Core = require('idylle').Core;
 const app = new Core();